rcya1/personal-website/posts/self-love.md

 date: '2025-07-28'
 toc: false
 category: Blog
-excerpt: some random yapping about self-love via some stories from my last few years
+excerpt: some yapping about self-love via stories from the few years
 ---

 ### introduction